2026 Market Outlook for Real Estate Investors Using DSCR Loans

 - Dec 12, 2025

-- 3 min read
+- 4 min read

-Lenders are entering 2026 far more optimistic:
+Lenders are entering 2026 with optimism:

 ✅ 85% expect mortgage activity to increase